Srippo/Gabinet-api/README.md

 ### **GET** `/dentysci`

-You may download the list of dentists, and use filters to narrow down the search.
+User with any role may download the list of dentists, and use filters to narrow down the search.
 Available query parameters:

 | Parameter       | Type   | Description                                                  |